colltoaction/widip/README.md

 This will automatically install dependencies: [discopy](https://pypi.org/project/discopy/) (computing, drawing), [pyyaml](https://pypi.org/project/pyyaml/) (parser library), and [watchdog](https://pypi.org/project/watchdog/) (filesystem watcher).

+## Local install

+If you're working with a local copy of this repository, run `pip install -e .`.

 # Using Widip
 Users have two modes of interaction:
 * the [filesystem]